wp-cli/wp-cli/README.md

 So this tells us that there are 4 commands installed: google-sitemap, core, home and plugins.
 Between brackets you can see their sub commands.

-Let's for example try to update the hello dolly plugin from Wordpress: `./wp plugins install hello-dolly`.
+Let's for example try to install the hello dolly plugin from Wordpress: `./wp plugins install hello-dolly`.
 Output:

 ```